Several homes threatened by brush fire in South Austin

 AUSTIN, Texas - Several homes were threatened by a grass fire in South Austin Monday evening.

-The Austin Fire Department (AFD) said the fire burned south of La Reina and west of S. Congress.
+The Austin Fire Department (AFD) said the fire burned south of La Reina and west of South Congress.

 Along with the brush fire, several small propane tanks exploded in an involved encampment.